 Three months ago, Egypt’s military seized power in a coup that it said was necessary both to prevent civil war and to restore democracy.
 By now it is clear that the military is failing on both counts.

-Today, suspected Islamists killed at least nine soldiers and police in attacks.
+Today, suspected Islamists at least nine soldiers and police in attacks.
 Yesterday, security forces killed 51 pro-Muslim Brotherhood protesters at a rally in Cairo that, according to witnesses, had been entirely peaceful.
 Meanwhile, the country continues to live under a nightly curfew.